People can have many things in common, including behaviors and attitudes.

 Did former NOW members in those states grow tired of the “be quiet” and “stay in the background” expectations of NOW leaders?

 Contrast those 44 leaders and activists from half the country against the millions of pro-life supporters speaking their own words and taking their own actions in their daily lives.
-Minnesota Concerned Citizens for Life (MCCL) organizes a fall tour every year.
+Minnesota Citizens Concerned for Life (MCCL) organizes a fall tour every year.
 MCCL trainers travel around the state offering training to anyone who wants to take it.
 Attendees can then take action everyday in the course of their daily lives.
 Pro-life activists in one state far outnumber NOW’s pro-choice activists for the entire country, because MCCL also trains children to be activists.
 Since they learn to be activists as children, they will likely continue to be activists as adults.

 Donald Rumsfeld and feminist leaders share an ineffective strategy of putting too few people in the field to be effective.